 The Problem: Application Sprawl

-When you first adopt ArgoCD, you create Applications manually:
+When you first adopt ArgoCD, you create Applications by hand:

 kubectl apply -f apps/frontend.yaml